pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

 ## Schwalmis

-The first portion of the hike from the cable car in <hl>Gitschenen</hl> to the <hl>marsh plain</hl> at Ober Bolgen is fairly straight forward.
-There is a fork in the path about half way across the plain, which is the start of the ascent to the Schwalmis.
-This bit is moderately steep but it not exposed.
+The first portion of the hike from the cable car in <hl>Gitschenen</hl> to the <hl>marsh plain</hl> at Ober Bolgen was fairly straight forward.
+There was a fork in the path about half way across the plain, which was the start of the ascent to the Schwalmis.
+This bit was moderately steep but it was not particularly exposed.

 <div class="row">
     <div class="column">